 Schools and universities reopening

 Although schools re-opening is known to increase the transmission of influenza, this has not yet been demonstrated for COVID-19, and there is substantial uncertainty around the likely impact of schools re-opening on the R rate.
-There are similar concerns around universities.
+There have been widely reported outbreaks of COVID-19 amongst students with the return of universities.

 The decrease in international travel during lockdown is likely to have a substantial impact on reducing the international spread of influenza and other infectious diseases; however, international movement usually increases during the Christmas season.